WithAOne/L-VE-Poi-Gioca/README.md

 # LÖVE Poi Gioca
 An ecs for LÖVE.
-It's simple and just something I wipped together to start off with ecss.
+It's simple and just something I whipped together to start off with ecss.
 I put it on GitHub for whatever reason

 LÖVE Poi Gioca is a simple ecs initially made just as practice but since I use it in everything I decided to upload it.